cdl-geneseo/geneseo-dictionary/S/Schlag.md

 # Schlag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Schlag

 Created by  Unknown User (lav4), last modified by  Unknown User (mtr7) on Apr 29, 2015

 (v) to drink inexpensive beer from a keg, as in &quot;We're going over to Omega to schlag some Genny Light.&quot; Source Dictionary of Geneseo English 2002.
 DilluvioObsolete.
 Romig, S-Z, 2015.